srobo/volunteer-emails/SR2020/2019-10-19-kickstart-reminder.md

 Also here are the details you need to know to help out:

 Kickstart is scheduled to start at 10am, but setup starts at 9am if you're around to help out.

+Also if you already have an SR t-shirt from last year, please bring it to ensure you have one!

 The exact details on how to to go for each kickstart is as follows: